should you choose mediation or arbitration

 Though it isn’t a trial, arbitration bears some of the hallmarks of litigation.
 Both sides have the opportunity to present their case, lay out the evidence, and call witnesses.

 Instead of exhibiting in front of the bench, the case goes before an arbitrator.
 This individual is usually an outside lawyer or retired judge.
-Once each side pleads their case and the arbitrator rules, passing down a legally binding judgment.
+Once each side pleads its case and the arbitrator rules, passing down a legally binding judgment.

 Related Reading: What Is In A Divorce Decree?